|

 'OO' gauge layout using PECO Setrack.

 depending on the complexity of the design.
-The total cost includes
+A deposit of £50

 is required with the order, the balance being payable on completion.